 Once the treatment is finished you will have some mild swelling and redness, some people may also have pinpoint bleeding in small areas or small blisters.
 The area should be covered with a non stick dressing for 24 hours and kept out of the sun for at least a week.
 Aloe Vera gel is good for healing and comfort if required.

-Reverse Ink, Laser Tattoo Removal, Nundah, Brisbane is owned and operated by Calli Gregor, registered nurse, most recently working in a surgical ward of a busy Brisbane hospital.
+Reverse Ink, Laser Tattoo Removal, Wavell Heights, Brisbane is owned and operated by me, Calli Gregor, Registered Nurse.
 Having been in this environment for a number of years I am very aware of people's apprehension around new experiences and nervousness at the unknown.

 As someone who has a significant number of tattoos (mostly fantastic), I have undergone laser tattoo removal treatment, so I am aware and sympathetic to peoples feelings around the concept.